PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ## Locations

 #### Main Chamber.

+> [!DESCRIBE]
+> - Grand main hall, raided and destroyed, large vaulted ceilings
+> - Long table lines the middle, flanked by fire places on either side, smoldering embers
-Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.
+> - Four tapestries with ornate decoration depicting different scenes hang from the ceiling, mostly untouched

+**Tapestries.**
 Tapestry 1: The Birth of the Silver Flame

 > The tapestry depicts a great battle, with a brilliant silver flame erupting from the center, pushing back the surrounding darkness.
 Silhouettes of armed figures stand around the flame, their weapons raised.